Skip to content

 Base Year Adjustment in CAM: How It Works and When Landlords Get It Wrong [2026]

-The is one of the most financially consequential terms in a full-service or modified gross commercial lease.
+The base year is one of the most financially consequential terms in a full-service or modified gross commercial lease.
 Get it wrong and tenants overpay for the entire lease term.
 Most tenants never check it.

 A base year error is not a one-time billing mistake.
 It is a structural error embedded in the lease computation that produces an inflated tenant payment every single year for as long as the error persists uncorrected.
 On a 10-year lease with a $5,000 annual base year overcharge, the total exposure is $50,000.